 This dossier of papers will constitute the written diagnostic for the M.S. degree.
 It will also form the basis for the Ph.D. oral qualifying exam.
-A member of the Program Faculty will coordinate each of the two courses.
-At the end of the respective semesters the faculty coordinator will present a summary and evaluation of all the students' progress to the Chair of the Qualifying Examination Committee.
+Two members of the Program Faculty will each coordinate one of the two courses.